Euxine-Colchic Broadleaf Forests

 States: Turkey, Georgia, Bulgaria

-A verdant rainforest climbs the mountains fringing the coastal waters of the Black Sea.
-Shrouded in mist and interlaced with many rushing rivers, the forests are bejewelled by resplendent meadows of copious rare and endemic flowers.
-Bear, lynx, golden jackal, and wildcat roam this rich wilderness, and lowland wetlands are graced by thousands of migratory waterfowl, passerines, and raptors.
+A verdant rainforest blankets the mountains fringing the coastal waters of the Black Sea.
+Shrouded in mist and interwoven with numerous rushing rivers, the forests are adorned with resplendent meadows brimming with rare and endemic flowers.
+Bears, lynxes, golden jackals, and wildcats roam this rich wilderness, while the lowland wetlands are graced by thousands of migratory waterfowl, passerines, and raptors.

-These lush forests span the southern shoreline of the Black Sea, from the Southeasternmost corner of Bulgaria, across the Northern coastline of Turkey, and into lowland Georgia.
-It can be divided into two parts based on climate: the Eastern Colchic region is highly humid with an average of 1,500–2,500 mm annual precipitation, whilst the Western Euxine region is less humid and receives 1,000–1,500 mm.
-Multiple rivers traverse the landscape, including the Sakarya, Kızılırmak, Yesılırmak, and Coruh, whilst Georgia’s Paliastomi Lake is one of many wetlands near the shore.
+These lush forests stretch along the southern shoreline of the Black Sea, from the southeasternmost corner of Bulgaria, across the northern coast of Turkey, and into the lowlands of Georgia.
+The region can be divided into two parts based on climate: the eastern Colchic region is highly humid, with an average annual precipitation of 1,500–2,500 mm, while the western Euxine region is less humid, receiving 1,000–1,500 mm.
+Multiple rivers traverse this landscape, including the Sakarya, Kızılırmak, Yeşilırmak, and Çoruh, while Georgia’s Paliastomi Lake is one of many wetlands near the shore.

-Sand dunes, peatlands, and swampy coastal forests yield to temperate rainforests on the Northern slopes of the Pontic Mountains.
-Oriental beech dominates, complemented by an assembly of sweet chestnut, red-twigged lime, oriental hornbeam, black alder, and Caucasian wingnut; the understory is formed by cherry laurel, Colchic holly, and rhododendron.
-Higher elevations promote coniferous formations of oriental spruce and Caucasian fir in the East, and Turkish fir in the West.
+Sand dunes, peatlands, and swampy coastal forests give way to temperate rainforests on the northern slopes of the Pontic Mountains.
+Oriental beech dominates, accompanied by sweet chestnut, red-twigged lime, oriental hornbeam, black alder, and Caucasian wingnut.
+The understory is composed of cherry laurel, Colchic holly, and rhododendron.
+Higher elevations foster coniferous formations, with oriental spruce and Caucasian fir in the east, and Turkish fir in the west.

-Many species found refuge in the Colchic region during previous glaciations, and their remnant populations survive here today.
-One such relict species is the endemic Caucasian salamander, an amphibian with a narrow range in the East of the region; long and slender, with spectacularly vivid yellow markings, it dwells in the upper reaches of mountain streams.
+Many species found refuge in the Colchic region during past glaciations, and their remnant populations survive here today.
+One such relict species is the endemic Caucasian salamander, an amphibian with a narrow range in the eastern part of the region.
+Long and slender, with strikingly vivid yellow markings, it inhabits the upper reaches of mountain streams.
 Other endemic species include the Anatolian crested newt, Turkish smooth newt, and the viper Vipera barani.

 Ferruginous duck.
 Image credit: Francis Franklin, Creative Commons